reald/NanoVNA/README.md

 project aim to provide an RF gadget but useful instrument for enthusiast.

-This repository contains source of NanoVNA firmware.
+This repository contains source of NanoVNA-Q mod of original NanoVNA firmware.
+This mod is designed for NanoVNA-H hardware and the main goal of this mod is to fix stability issues, and improve measurement quality and usability.

 ## Prepare ARM Cross Tools